NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.light_manipulator/tutorial/tutorial.md

 z4_arrow = sc.Line((-h, h, z), (-h, h, z - ARROW_HEIGHT), **shape_style)
 ```

-While this draws the arrows, we still need to add gestures in order to change the light intensity while dragging an edge.
-We'll create a `set_visible` function that alters both the visibility of the arrows and the thickness of the edge lines.
-Then, we'll assign the gestures just like in section 4.
+While this draws the arrows, we still need to add the HoverGesture to show them.
+We'll create a `set_visible` function that alters both the visibility of the arrows and the thickness of the edge lines as part of our HoverGesture.
+Then, we will add The DragGestures in order to change the light intensity while dragging an arrow.

 ```python
 def set_visible(sender, shapes, thickness, arrows, visible):